seanbreckenridge/albums/README.md

                            the spreadsheet online.
 Ignored if choosing
                            randomly.
   -q, --quiet              quiet mode - only print errors.
+  -m, --memory             Open the spreadsheet online basedon the previous
+                           call to next albumsand quit.
+This is much faster sinceit doesn't require an API call(the line stored in '.prev_call')
   --csv                    Generates a CSV file without any scores/'listened
                            on' dates.
 ```